Speedcubing-Canada/docs-speedcubing-canada/public/src/supported-events-policy.md

 - Any and all Speedcubing Canada Supported Events **must** follow all legal requirements of the jurisdiction in which in the event takes place.
 - Any and all Speedcubing Canada Supported Events **must** be covered by a liability insurance policy (either provided by Speedcubing Canada directly or purchased by another party) with not less than $1 million coverage that names Speedcubing Canada as an insured party.
-  - If the insurance policy is not provided by Speedcubing Canada directly, proof of insurance **must** be emailed to [board@speedcubingcanada.org](mailto:board@speedcubingcanada.org).
+  - If the insurance policy is not provided by Speedcubing Canada directly, proof of insurance **must** be emailed to [board@speedcubingcanada.org](mailto:board@speedcubingcanada.org) not less than fourteen (14) days before the first day of the event.
   - Speedcubing Canada’s Board of Directors reserves the right to request greater than $1 million coverage for a Speedcubing Canada Supported Event.
+- As per [Speedcubing Canada’s By-Laws](https://www.speedcubingcanada.org/documents/by-laws.pdf), deeds, transfers, assignments, contracts, obligations and other instruments in writing requiring execution by Speedcubing Canada **must** be signed by a Speedcubing Canada Officer or Director.

 ## Other